 These can include figuring out how to fill out tax returns and claim tax returns.

-While most of the other types of planning on the list are self-explanatory, insurance planning involves going over insurance coverage needs to prevent a crisis from turning into a disaster.
+While most of the other types of planning on the list are self-explanatory, insurance planning involves reviewing insurance coverage needs to prevent a crisis from becoming a disaster.

 What’s the difference between a financial planner and a financial advisor?